wp-plugins/facebook-awd/readme.txt

 Stable tag: 0.9.6.3

 Facebook AWD is an all in one Facebook capabilities for wordpress.
-Add like button, like box, activity box, FB Comments, Open Graph and FB connect to your site.
+Add like button, like box, activity box, FB Comments, Open Graph and FB connect

 == Description ==
 = This version is still under development =